-- Goldstrike Property in southern Utah ("Goldstrike"); and - Kinsley Mountain gold property in northeast Nevada ("Kinsley").
+- Goldstrike Property in southern Utah ("Goldstrike"); and - Black Pine Property in southern Idaho ("Black Pine").

-It is uncertain if further exploration will result in other targets at these projects, or any of the Corporation's other mineral property interests, being delineated as a mineral resource.
+It is uncertain if further exploration will result in other targets at these projects, being delineated as a mineral resource.

-Mineral resource estimates contained herein are only estimates and no assurance can be given that any particular level of recovery of minerals will be realized or that an identified resource will ever qualify as a commercially mineable or viable deposit which can be legally and economically exploited.
+Mineral resource estimates contained herein are estimates and not reserves and no assurance can be given that any particular level of recovery of minerals will be realized or that an identified resource will ever qualify as a commercially mineable or viable deposit which can be legally and economically exploited.
 In addition, the grade of mineralization ultimately mined may differ from the one indicated by drilling results and the difference may be material.
 The estimated resources described herein should not be interpreted as assurances of mine life or of the profitability of future operations.
 Readers are advised that mineral resources that are not mineral reserves do not have demonstrated economic viability.